 The key financial measures on which our incentive compensation plans are based are operating income, sales, and ROI.
 Despite our strong earnings performance and stable returns in fiscal 2011, our overall fiscal 2011 performance was slightly below our target performance goals under our cash incentive plan, and below our target performance goals under our long-term equity incentive program.
 This performance impacted our NEOs' compensation under our incentive plans for fiscal 2011.
 In particular, our CEO earned a cash incentive payment that was slightly below target for fiscal 2011, and approximately 20 percent less than his cash incentive payment for the prior year.
-Similarly, during fiscal 2011, we fell short of our target performance goals under our long-term equity incentive payout for fiscal 2011 and for future years.
+Similarly, during fiscal 2011, we fell short of our target performance goals under our long-term performance share plan, resulting in a reduction of our CEO's long-term equity incentive payout for fiscal 2011 and for future years.